NTU-CSIE-DSA/hw3-Virus/pack/prob.md

    - If $C_x$ and $C_y$ are already in the same network, do nothing (but still count as a valid operation for `revert`).
    - If they are infected by the same virus, just merge the networks without changing the infection.
+   - The weaker virus will still exist in the system and its level will remain unchanged.
+It may still appear in future operations.

 2. **Virus Evolution (`evolve`)**: `2 t`
    Virus $V_t$ evolves, increasing its level $r_t$ by 1.